okn77/SampleService/README.md

+## PIT Mutation Testing

-__PIT Mutation Testing__ is an open-source fault-finding software testing tool for Java that introduces bugs into the code on purpose and then checks if the test suite can find them or not.
+It is an open-source fault-finding software testing tool for Java that introduces bugs into the code on purpose and then checks if the test suite can find them or not.
 PIT is created by Henry Coles, a software developer based in Edinburgh, but has benefited from contributions from numerous others